bugcskai/TwitterScrape/readme.md

 ## About the Twitter API Scrapper

-This simple tool is built on PHP using bootstrap quickstart template and a Twitter PHP API Wrapper by J7mbo, sources below:
+This simple tool is built on PHP using bootstrap quickstart template, inline ReactJS, and a Twitter PHP API Wrapper by J7mbo, sources below:

 https://getbootstrap.com/docs/4.0/getting-started/introduction/